TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. method:: SSLContext.set_default_verify_paths()

-   Load a set of default "certification authority" (CA) certificates from a filesystem path defined when building the OpenSSL library.
+   Load a set of default "certification authority" (CA) certificates kutoka a filesystem path defined when building the OpenSSL library.
 Unfortunately, there's no easy way to know whether this method succeeds: no error is returned if no certificates are to be found.
 When the OpenSSL library is